Portfolio overview

 Service delivery

-The NIAA states that it will continue to work across Australian Government agencies to implement the government’s commitments in the Closing the Gap Implementation Plan.
-The Commonwealth Closing the Gap Annual Report 2022, which found that four of the 18 socio-economic targets were on track, highlights risks in coordinating and assuring the achievement of Closing the Gap targets.
+The NIAA states that it will continue to work across Australian Government agencies to lead and coordinate the National Agreement on Closing the Gap.
+The Commonwealth Closing the Gap Annual Report 2023 reported that, of 18 outcome targets, three were on track and four were worsening.
+These results highlight risks for the NIAA in coordinating and assuring the achievement of Closing the Gap targets.

 Grants administration